• Transient Ischemic Attack (TIA) is a medical emergency

 • review in a TIA clinic or admission to a stroke unit are reasonable options (depending on local resources and patient preference)

-• to prove the vascular origin of the symptoms and to exclude a nonischemic origin
+• confirm the vascular origin of the symptoms and exclude non-ischemic causes

-• neurologic examiantion is usually negative at the time of presentation, so the history of symptoms must be carefully discussed (may help to diagnose TIA or even its etiology)
+• neurological examination is usually normal at the time of presentation, and thus, a detailed history of symptoms is essential (may help to diagnose TIA or even its etiology)

-• uniform, repeated attacks indicate either pathology at the level of a peripheral branch or perforator or stroke mimics (migraine, etc.)
+• uniform, repeated attacks indicate either pathology at the level of a peripheral branch or perforator or stroke mimics (such as migraine, etc.)

-• determine the underlying mechanism to select the optimal therapy
+• determine the underlying mechanism for selecting optimal therapy

-• exclude significant carotid stenosis and major cardioembolic source
+• exclude significant carotid stenosis and major cardioembolic sources (especially atrial fibrillation)

-• palpitations, arrhythmias, and valvular defects, together with symptoms and signs from various territories, suggest cardiac etiology (TOAST 2)
+• palpitations, arrhythmias, and valvular defects, together with symptoms and signs from multiple territories, suggest a cardiac etiology (TOAST 2)

 Who should be hospitalized?

-• high-risk patients should be hospitalized or managed via a specialized TIA clinic
+• high-risk patients should either be hospitalized or managed via a specialized TIA clinic

 • rapid availability of necessary diagnostic tests on an outpatient basis